-Global Market Perspective is JLL’s regular view on the impact of economic forces on property markets worldwide.
+Global Real Estate Perspective: Investor and Corporate is JLL’s regular view on the impact of economic forces on property markets worldwide.
 It is a unique combination of updates from professionals on the ground and the insights of our leading research organization.

 Explore Sector Trends